James Dyson: Vacuum cleaners

 In the late 1970s, Dyson had the idea of using cyclonic separation to create a vacuum cleaner that would not lose suction as it picked up dirt.
-He became frustrated with his Hoover Junior's diminishing performance: the dust bag pores kept becoming clogged with dust thus reducing suction.
+He became frustrated with his Hoover Junior's diminishing performance: the dust bag pores kept becoming clogged with dust, which reduced suction.
 The cyclone idea came from a sawmill that used cyclone technology.

-Partly supported by his wife's salary as an art teacher, and after fifteen years and about 5,127 prototypes, Dyson launched the "G-Force" cleaner in 1983.
-However, no manufacturer or distributor would handle his product in the UK, as it would have disturbed the valuable market for replacement dust bags, so Dyson launched it in Japan through catalogue sales.
-Manufactured in bright pink, the G-Force sold for the equivalent of £2,000.
+Partly supported by his wife's salary as an art teacher, and after five years and about 5,127 prototypes, Dyson launched the "G-Force" cleaner in 1983.
+No manufacturer or distributor would handle his product in the UK, as it would have disturbed the market for replacement dust bags, so Dyson launched it in Japan through catalogue sales.
+Manufactured in bright pink, the G-Force sold for the equivalent of $2,000, or around $5,500 in 2023 taking inflation into account.
 It won the 1991 International Design Fair Prize in Japan.
-He filed a series of patents for his dual cyclone vacuum cleaner EP0037674 in 1980.
-After his invention was rejected by the major manufacturers, Dyson set up his own manufacturing company, Dyson Ltd. In June 1993, he opened a research centre and factory in Malmesbury, Wiltshire.
+Dyson filed a series of patents for his dual cyclone vacuum cleaner EP0037674 in 1980, and when his invention was rejected by the major manufacturers, he set up his own manufacturing company, Dyson Ltd. In June 1993, he opened a research centre and factory in Malmesbury, Wiltshire.

 Dyson's slogan, "say goodbye to the bag", proved attractive to the buying public.
-The Dyson Dual Cyclone became the fastest-selling vacuum cleaner ever made in the UK and outsold those of some of the companies that rejected his idea, becoming one of the most popular brands in the UK.
+The Dyson Dual Cyclone became the fastest-selling vacuum cleaner ever made in the UK.
+It outsold those of some of the companies that had rejected his idea, and became one of the most popular brands in the UK.
 In early 2005, it was reported that Dyson cleaners had become the market leaders in the United States by value (though not by the number of units sold).
 Dyson licensed the technology in North America from 1986 to 2001 to Fantom Technologies, after which Dyson entered the market directly.